Legal Rights for the Magdalena River

-The Río Magdalena is Mexico City’s last and only free flowing river, from an original host of 45 living rivers.
-The Río Magdalena faces threats across various dimensions: flow, pollutants and chemical and pathogenic contaminants in addition to riverbed alteration and presence of hydraulic infrastructure (dams, diversion channels, pipelining of springs).
-In addition to harming the river itself, the impacts of a polluted and threatened river ecosystem means more pressure on a fragile ecosystem that includes the Mexico City aquifer and forests in the Valley of Mexico.
+The Magdalena River ("el río Magdalena") is Mexico City’s last and only free-flowing river, with 44 paved over, piped or gone.
+The Magdalena faces threats from altered flow, severe pollution and hydraulic infrastructure -- including dams, diversion channels and pipes.
+In addition to harming the river itself, an impaired river ecosystem puts pressure on the Mexico City Aquifer and forests in the Valley of Mexico.

 Earth Law Center and partners seek to establish fundamental rights for the Magdalena River.
 Doing so would establish the Magdalena as a legal entity with rights that are enforceable in a court of law, including a right to restoration.
 Mexico City is a prime location for this campaign since the “rights of nature” was included within the City’s new constitution, formally approved in 2017.

 If successful, the Magdalena would be the first river in North America to achieve legal rights, joining rivers in India, New Zealand and Colombia whose rights are already recognized.
 This campaign also builds from ELC's work to establish a Universal Declaration of River Rights.

 With growing interest in the campaign, ELC and partners now seek rights for three rivers in Mexico.
 In addition to the Magdalena, the other two rivers are the Atoyac (Puebla) and San Pedro Mezquital.